How it works and other FAQ

 We strongly advise you to meet face-to-face since this is the easiest way to avoid misunderstandings and problems.

 When it is not possible to meet then we suggest you use an Escrow service or a trusted third party.
-We do not recommend any other form of payment.
+We do not recommend any other form of payment, and in particular we do not recommend payment by bank transfer.

 |I *must* get a ticket.
 How can you guarantee it?|